Police appeal to find missing Houghton man as concerns for his welfare grow

-Police are appealing for help tracing a missing Houghton man as officer become increasingly concerned for his welfare.
+Police are appealing for help in tracing a missing Houghton man as officers become increasingly concerned for his welfare.

-William Orchin, 34, was last seen leaving an address on Wingate Close, Houghton, shortly after 9.30pm yesterday (Monday) in a grey Vauxhall Corsa.
+William Orchin, aged 34, was last seen leaving an address in Wingate Close, Dairy Lane, Houghton, shortly after 9.30pm yesterday in a grey Vauxhall Corsa.

-Officers are growing increasingly for welfare, and so police are appealing for help from the public to locate him.
+Police are now appealing for help from the public to locate him.

 It is believed that William may have travelled towards the Brechin area of Scotland.